CALL FOR A CONSULTATION (415) 909-3945

 The employee in this case reported instances of compromised patient safety as well as employment law violations – she and others were denied mandatory meal breaks – which were ignored or inadequately addressed by her employer.
 Often such violations are not so blatant, but that does not make them any less serious or illegal.

-If you have suffered sexual harassment or retaliation at your place of employment, consult with an experienced whistleblower retaliation lawyer.
+If you have suffered sexual harassment or retaliation at your place of employment, consult with an experienced Oakland sexual harassment lawyer.
 You may be entitled to lost wages and damages for emotional distress.
 You may also be helping others who suffer from similar workplace violations by bringing such violations to light.

 |